 The September and October lists are now available — including this Hudsonian Godwit photographed in Napa in …Read More »

-Join us on Sunday morning June 30th for our second PB&J Birders walk for kids and families!
+Join us on Sunday morning December 8th from 10 a..m. until noon for our fourth PB&J Birders walk for kids and families — this time in Berkeley!

 GOLDEN GATE BIRDER - THE GGAS BLOG

 As an educator for Golden Gate Audubon Society, I’m always searching for great books about birds to share with my students.
 I’ll admit I’m very picky.
 The books have to teach a concept but still be easy to read (3rd grade reading level).
 They should be factually-based but still entertai…Read More »